 How To Prevent Green Pool Water After Rain

 It’s better to prevent your water from turning green after rainwater in the first place than to deal with the hassle of fixing a green pool.
-Here are a few points you can follow to prevent it from occurring again:
+Here are a few points you can follow to prevent it from occurring again and prep your pool for a thunderstorm.

 Get a Good Pool Cover